-At the Thalassemia Program of Dana-Farber/Boston Children’s Cancer and Blood Disorders Center, our experts provide comprehensive care for children and adults with all forms of thalassemia.
+At the Dana-Farber/Boston Children’s Thalassemia Program, our experts provide comprehensive care for children and adults with all forms of thalassemia.
 Treatment for thalassemia depends on the subtype of the disorder, but may include:

-- investigating the effectiveness of new oral iron chelators, drugs that remove excess iron from the body
+- iron chelation therapy, to remove excess iron from the body

 Reviewed by Kapil Saxena, MD, and Ellis Neufeld, MD, PhD